tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

           servicePort: 80
         path: /
 ```

+The yaml snippets can be put in any file, demo.yaml, and then `kubectl apply -f demo.yaml` and it should deploy to your cluster.

 We're using the xip.io service as it's the easiest way to get a dns pointing to the minikube ip.